OUR CODE OF CONDUCT

 1.6 Members, Staff and Volunteers shall not engage in sexual intimacies with individuals who are close to the client—such as relatives or friends of the client.
 Such relationships can pose a risk of exploitation or potential harm to the client and should be avoided.
 The leader must presume that the potential for exploitation or harm exists in such intimate relationships and refer the client to another trusted professional.

-1.7 Staff and Volunteers are fully and completely responsible for establishing and maintaining clear, appropriate boundaries in all counseling and support-related relationships.
-The responsibility for upholding proper boundaries must always reside on behalf of the person providing the counsel and/or support.
-Attempts by those we support to initiate an inappropriate relationship with a staff member or volunteer will not mitigate this responsibility or maintain an appropriate, professional relationship.
+1.7 Members, Staff and Volunteers are fully and completely responsible for establishing and maintaining clear, appropriate boundaries in all counseling, counseling-related, and ministerial relationships.
+The responsibility for upholding proper boundaries must always reside on behalf of the person providing the counsel.
+Attempts by the client to initiate an inappropriate relationship with the counselor will not mitigate this responsibility or maintain an appropriate, professional relationship.

-1.9 Events should be conducted in appropriate settings at appropriate times.
+1.9 Sessions should be conducted in appropriate settings at appropriate times.

-1.9.1 No one-on-one support may be conducted in private living quarters.
-Support should not be provided at places or times that could cause confusion about the nature of the relationship for the person being supported or for others in the environment.
+1.9.1 No sessions may be conducted in private living quarters.
+Sessions should not be held at places or times (outside of acceptable ministry practices) that could cause confusion about the nature of the relationship for the person being counseled or for others in the environment.

-1.9.2 Staff and Volunteers should never meet alone with any person for whom AOGF is providing support in a location or at a time when no one else is in the facility to observe interactions.
+1.9.2 Members, Staff and Volunteers should never meet alone with a client or recipient of ministerial service in a location or at a time when no one else is in the facility to observe interactions.
+Always promote an atmosphere and attitude of openness and transparency when meeting with clients.

-1.9.3 If someone AOGF supports arrives at a time when there are no other adults in the facility, the Staff or Volunteer should either reschedule the meeting or require another adult to stay in the facility during the meeting.
+1.9.3 If a client comes for an unscheduled appointment or arrives at a time when there are no other adults in the facility, the ministerial leader should either reschedule the appointment or require another adult to stay in the facility during the appointment.

 1.11 Members, Staff and Volunteers should inform caregivers and young people of the policies and procedures around working with children and request acknowledgement of their receipt and understanding of the information in writing.
 Caregivers must know what practices are in place to ensure safe environments and be aware of proper behavior while planning activities for youth.